 9.11.3.51 SOR transparent container

-The purpose of the SOR transparent container information element in the REGISTRATION ACCEPT message is to provide the list of preferred PLMN/access technology combinations (or HPLMN indication that 'no change of the "Operator Controlled PLMN Selector with Access Technology" list stored in the UE is needed and thus no list of preferred PLMN/access technology combinations is provided') (see 3GPP TS 23.122 [5] annex C) and optional acknowledgement request.
-The purpose of the SOR transparent container information element in the REGISTRATION COMPLETE message is to indicate the UE acknowledgement of successful reception of the SOR transparent container IE in the REGISTRATION ACCEPT message.
+The purpose of the SOR transparent container information element in the REGISTRATION ACCEPT message is to provide the list of preferred PLMN/access technology combinations (or HPLMN indication that 'no change of the "Operator Controlled PLMN Selector with Access Technology" list stored in the UE is needed and thus no list of preferred PLMN/access technology combinations is provided'), or a secured packet (see 3GPP TS 23.122 [5] annex C), and optional indication of an acknowledgement request, SOR-CMCI, and request the storage of the received SOR-CMCI in the ME.
+The purpose of the SOR transparent container information element in the REGISTRATION COMPLETE message is to indicate the UE acknowledgement of successful reception of the SOR transparent container IE in the REGISTRATION ACCEPT message as well as to indicate the ME support of SOR-CMCI.

-NOTE: When used in NAS transport procedure, the contents of the SOR transparent container information element in the Payload container IE of the DL NAS TRANSPORT message are used to provide the list of preferred PLMN/access technology combinations and optional acknowledgement request, and the contents of the SOR transparent container information element in the Payload container IE of the UL NAS TRANSPORT message are used to indicate the UE acknowledgement of successful reception of the SOR transparent container IE in the DL NAS TRANSPORT message.
+NOTE: When used in NAS transport procedure, the contents of the SOR transparent container information element in the Payload container IE of the DL NAS TRANSPORT message are used to provide the list of preferred PLMN/access technology combinations, and optional indication of an acknowledgement request, SOR-CMCI, and request the storage of the received SOR-CMCI in the ME.
+The contents of the SOR transparent container information element in the Payload container IE of the UL NAS TRANSPORT message are used to indicate the UE acknowledgement of successful reception of the SOR transparent container IE in the DL NAS TRANSPORT message as well as to indicate the ME support of SOR-CMCI.

-The SOR transparent container information element is coded as shown in figure 9.11.3.51.1, figure 9.11.3.51.2, figure 9.11.3.51.3, figure 9.11.3.51.4, figure 9.11.3.51.5, figure 9.11.3.51.6 and table 9.11.3.51.1.
+The SOR transparent container information element is coded as shown in figure 9.11.3.51.1, figure 9.11.3.51.2, figure 9.11.3.51.3, figure 9.11.3.51.4, figure 9.11.3.51.5, figure 9.11.3.51.6, and table 9.11.3.51.1.

 The SOR transparent container is a type 6 information element with a minimum length of 20 octets.